+TRAINING

-TRAINING How often were the following didactic experiences provided? ($0 = \text{never to } 3 = \text{occasionally to } 6 = \text{always}$) Supervisor listened to my tapesSupervisor reviewed my notesSupervisor reviewed my written reportsAttended case conferencesAttended training workshopsAttended lecturesSupervisor went over tapes with me in supervisionOther; specify RESEARCH Were there opportunities for research?
-Yes No If yes, describe TIME COMMITMENT How many hours per week were you expected to work?
+How often were the following didactic experiences provided? ($0 = \text{never to } 3 = \text{occasionally to } 6 = \text{occasionally to } 6$

+always)

+Supervisor listened to my tapes

+Supervisor reviewed my notes

+Supervisor reviewed my written reports

+Attended case conferences

+Attended case conferencesAttended training workshops

+Attended lectures

+Supervisor went over tapes with me in supervisionOther; specify

+Other, specify

+RESEARCH

+Were there opportunities for research?
+Yes No

+If yes, describe

+ii yes, describe

+TIME COMMITMENT

+How many hours per week were you expected to work?

 Were time commitments appropriate for you to remain active in research?
-Yes No Were you able to attend other department and program commitments?
-Yes No PREPARATION Were you adequately prepared to work at this externship site?
-Yes No Additional preparations or courses that would have helped: WORKING CONDITIONS Were the working conditions acceptable?
-Yes No (E.g. adequate office space, parking, etc.) Comments: OVERALL RATING How would you rate the educational experience of this externship?
-Poor 1 2 3 4 5 6 7 Outstanding RECOMMENDATIONS
+Yes No

+Were you able to attend other department and program commitments?
+Yes No

+were you note to attend other department and program commitments.

+PREPARATION

+Were you adequately prepared to work at this externship site?
+Yes No

+Tes Tes

+Additional preparations or courses that would have helped:

+reductional proparations of courses that would have helped.

+WORKING CONDITIONS

+Were the working conditions acceptable?
+Yes No

+(E.g. adequate office space, parking, etc.)

+(2.8. marquino sinte space, paning, etc.)

+Comments:

+OVERALL RATING

+How would you rate the educational experience of this externship?

+,

+Poor 1 2 3 4 5 6 7 Outstanding

+RECOMMENDATIONS